How to fix Afghanistan

 During the Prophet Mohammad’s time, many civilizations, specifically the Middle Eastern, Roman, and Persian societies, were pummeled by war.
 This caused them to become dissociated, unstable, and more corrupt and barbarous.
 The solution of the Prophet was to reunify them under Islam through the concept of Allah which represents the highest morals and ideals:

-Islam includes a moral system that is supposed to bring peace, prosperity, and justice – things that destroyed societies desperately need.
+Islam includes a moral system that is supposed to bring the gifts of peace, prosperity, and justice – things that destroyed societies desperately need.
 Afghanistan was such a society.
 This is why the Taliban, with its medieval version of Islam, naturally dominated after the grip of the Soviets weakened in the 1990’s.

 The first mistake of the US was in imposing a Western system instead of an Islamic system of governance and swift justice.
 If people say “When in Rome, do as the Romans do,” then it would be also correct to say “When creating systems for Afghanistan, use what Afghans are used to.”